alxwebdev/library-lead/README.md

 ### Rationale for building the app:

-I was interested in combining frontend React with backand and database
+I was interested in combining Frontend React with a Backend and a Database

 ### List of App's Functionality: